DeepikaVenkatesann/The_Middle_Character/README.md

 If the length of the word is even, it returns the middle two characters using slicing.
 ### Function Signature
 python

     def get_middle_characters(word):

-    Returns the middle character or characters of a word.
+    -Returns the middle character or characters of a word.

     Parameters:
     - word (str): The input word.